 OneDrive for Slack

-If you use Microsoft OneDrive to host and manage your files in the cloud, you can install the OneDrive app for Slack to create, share and search for your files — right from your workspace.
+If you use Microsoft OneDrive to host and manage your files in the cloud, you can install the OneDrive app for Slack to search, share and preview for your files – right from your workspace.

 OneDrive app requirements

 - Only a single OneDrive account can be authorised per Slack workspace member